 - Pause Support

-Froggie includes game cartridge, full-color, 8-page manual, and professionally printed box.
+Froggie includes game cartridge, and full-color, 8-page manual.

 |Number of Players||1|